 When student behavior is disruptive, inappropriate, or otherwise in violation of the student code of conduct, the instructor has the right to require the student to leave for the remainder of the class period.
-If the student refuses, have the phone number for Security on your cell phone's speed-dial.
+If the student refuses, have the phone number for Security on your cell phone.

 Security on Campus:

 North 206.934.3636

 Seattle Central & District Office 206.934.5442

 South 206.934.5157

-SVI 206.934.4933